-The Division of Extramural Activities (DEA) at NIMH seeks highly motivated and qualified candidates for a grants management specialist position in the Grants Management Branch (GMB).
-The GMB negotiates and issues over $1 billion in grants and cooperative agreements annually.
-The GMB’s responsibilities are complex and critical to the Institute’s mission and success.
-The GMB staff ensures that all legal, regulatory, and policy requirements are met by NIMH and grantees and (accordingly) directs all business-related activities associated with NIMH awards.
+The Division of Extramural Activities (DEA) at the National Institute of Mental Health (NIMH) is seeking highly motivated and qualified candidates for a grants management specialist position in the Division of Extramural Activities (DEA), Grants Management Branch (GMB) team.
+The GMB negotiates and issues over $1 billion in grants and cooperative agreements, annually.
+The GMB responsibilities are complex and critical to the Institute’s mission and success.
+The GMB staff ensures that all legal, regulatory, and policy requirements are met by the NIMH and the recipients and (accordingly) directs all business-related activities associated with NIMH awards.

-The incumbent performs grants management analysis assignments that are developmental and recurring, including functions such as the following: using a variety of standard guidelines; assisting in coordinating simple funding actions that begin the grant/agreement awards process; providing assistance in the administration of the portfolio including setting appropriate work priorities, applying knowledge of organizational needs and deadlines, and consistent follow up to assure receipt of required documentation; assisting with activities related to monitoring grants, including receiving and reviewing progress reports; and assisting with preparation for on-site visits, and preparation of various reports.
-In addition, the incumbent ensures awardees comply with established administrative and financial policies, procedures, and sound business practices; evaluates budget justifications and financial arrangements, including cost analysis, review of accounting systems, adequacy of resources, acceptability of milestones, and techniques proposed to ensure responsible stewardship of funds; participates in the negotiation of the budget, award period, and terms and conditions for grant awards; and advises applicants and grantees on financial and business management issues relevant to their applications.
-This position requires working both independently and collaboratively and offers opportunities to impact priorities, develop new initiatives, and contribute to the advancement of a national program of research.
+The incumbent performs grants management analysis assignments that are developmental and recurring in nature including functions such as the following: using a variety of standard guidelines; assisting in coordinating funding actions that begin the grant/agreements awards process; providing assistance in the administration of the portfolio including setting appropriate work priorities, applying knowledge of organizational needs and deadlines, and consistent follow-up to assure receipt of required documentation; responsible for activities related to monitoring grants, including receiving and reviewing progress reports; and assisting with preparation for on-site visits, and preparation of various reports.
+He/she will set appropriate work priorities, apply knowledge of organizational needs and deadlines, and consistently follow-up to assure receipt of required documentation.
+In addition, the incumbent ensures awardees are in compliance with established administrative and financial policies, procedures, and sound business practices; evaluates budget justifications and financial arrangements, including cost analysis, review of accounting systems, adequacy of resources, acceptability of milestones, and techniques proposed to ensure responsible stewardship of funds; participates in the negotiation of the budget, award period, and terms and conditions for grant awards; and advises applicants and recipients on financial and business management issues relevant to their applications.
+This position requires working both independently and collaboratively and offers opportunities to impact priorities, develop new initiatives and contribute to the advancement of a national program of research.

-The candidate should know grant administration regulations, procedures, and practices to analyze and process grant applications.
-Skill in applying analytical and evaluative techniques to identify, consider, and resolve issues or problems of a procedural or factual nature is required.
-The candidate should be able to use qualitative and quantitative analytical techniques in analyzing and evaluating grant proposals and awards in a limited range of areas.
-Strong communication skills are also required.
+The candidate should have knowledge of grant administration regulations, procedures, and practices to analyze, and process grant applications.
+Skill in applying analytical and evaluative techniques to the identification, consideration, and resolution of issues or problems of a procedural or factual nature is required.
+The candidate should have the ability to use qualitative and quantitative analytical techniques in analyzing and evaluating grant proposals and awards in a limited range of areas.
+Ability to communicate orally is also required.

-Applicants must be U.S. Citizens and have a Bachelor’s degree in Finance or other related disciplines.
+Applicants must be U.S. Citizens and have a Bachelor’s degree in Finance or other related discipline.
 Four (4) years of specialized experience plus a high school diploma is equivalent to a Bachelor’s degree.
 Minimum of two (2) years of experience in a related field.
-The NIH encourages the application and nomination of qualified women, minorities, and individuals with disabilities.
-HHS and NIH are Equal Opportunity Employers.
-The work site is in Rockville, Maryland.
-A full package of federal Civil Service benefits is available, including retirement, health and life insurance, long-term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
-Salary is competitive and commensurate with experience.
-The position will be posted at the GS-9/11/12/13 federal government salary grades.

 How to Apply